Emergency Dentist — Las Vegas, NV

 Do I Still Need to Visit an Emergency Dentist If My Toothache Goes Away?

 Just because your tooth suddenly stops hurting doesn’t mean the issue that was causing it has gone away.
 In fact, numbness in a tooth could potentially indicate that the nerve has been severely damaged or infected.
 Even if it no longer hurts, your tooth could be in danger of falling out, and the damage or bacteria may spread to the nearby teeth.
 Let us know right away if your tooth has gone numb or suddenly stopped hurting so we can schedule your appointment right away.

 How Can I Tell If I Should Visit an Emergency Dentist?

 Not every dental emergency is as easy to identify as a broken or knocked-out tooth.
-While some dental emergencies are the result of a sudden injury or accident, others slowly buildup over a long period of time because of poor oral hygiene or bad chewing habits.
+While some dental emergencies are the result of a sudden injury or accident, others slowly build up over a long period of time because of poor oral hygiene or bad chewing habits.
 If you’re not sure if your situation counts as an emergency or not, give us a call anyways.
 We’ll help you assess your situation over the phone and determine how urgently you need care.
 Once we’ve scheduled your appointment accordingly, we’ll give you personalized first-aid tips to help you manage your symptoms until you can reach our office.

 When Should I Go to the ER for a Dental Emergency?

 Did you know most emergency rooms don’t have a dentist on staff?
-As such, they’ll be able to stabilize your dental emergency, but you’ll likely still need to see your dentist afterwards.
+As such, they’ll be able to stabilize your dental emergency, but you’ll likely still need to see your dentist afterward.
 Bringing your urgent dental situation to us instead will almost always save you time, money, and discomfort.
-However, there are certainly situations where you should go to the emergency room first.
+However, there are certain situations where you should go to the emergency room first.
 We’ll be happy to repair your smile after the local ER has stabilized conditions such as: